Healthier Than He's Been in Years, Thanks to Bariatric Surgery

 Jim began his research, went online and watched a webinar about the various forms of bariatric surgery and how the procedure could help him.

-“As I looked into it further, I found out that Dr. Channing Chin was opening up a branch in New Jersey, so that made it a lot easier.
+“As I looked into it further, I found out that bariatric surgeon Channing Chin, MD was opening up a branch in New Jersey, so that made it a lot easier.
 His office in Wayne is literally 10 minutes from my house,” Jim said.

 Upon meeting Dr. Chin and his staff, Jim said “I was just impressed with his demeanor and the whole program.
 So, I learned a lot about it online.
 And then I went into the program and lost some weight before surgery.”